The Last Kingdom (TV series): Release

 The first series of eight episodes premiered on 10 October 2015 in the United States on BBC America, and was broadcast shortly after in the United Kingdom on BBC Two on 22 October 2015.
 It became available online in the United States via Netflix on 6 July 2016.
 It was added to Netflix on 28 December 2015 in the following countries: Australia, Austria, Canada, Germany, Japan, New Zealand, Portugal, Spain and Switzerland.
-The first series was broadcast in the Spanish region of Catalonia on TV3 on 24 July 2017.
+The first series was broadcast in Catalonia on TV3 on 24 July 2017.

 The second and third series were released on Netflix in the US, Canada, Denmark, The Netherlands, Switzerland, Germany, Austria, Spain, Japan, Australia, and Portugal.

 Netflix was the sole distributor of the third series of ten episodes, produced by Carnival Films.
 On 26 December 2018, Netflix renewed the show for a fourth series, released on 26 April 2020 and once again produced by Carnival Films.
 It was renewed for a fifth and final series on 7 July 2020.
 On 9 February 2022, it was announced that the fifth series would be released on 9 March 2022.